fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ```

-Now the user is informed about an error with a simple norification.
+Now the user is informed about an error with a simple notification.

 ![](../../images/8/15.png)

 The current code of the application can be found from [github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-3) branch <i>part8-3</i>.

-### Updating a phonenumber
+### Updating a phone number

-Let's add the possibility to change the phonenumbers of persons to our application.
+Let's add the possibility to change the phone numbers of persons to our application.
 The solutions is almost identical to the one we used for adding new persons.

 Again, the mutation requires parameters.